aragon/aragon-cli/docs/Dao-commands.md

 - `symbol`: Symbol of the new Token.
 - `decimal-units`: Total decimal units the new token will use.
 Defaults to `18`.
 - `transfer-enabled`: Whether the new token will have transfers enabled.
 Defaults to `true`.
 - `token-factory-address`: Address of a MiniMe Token Factory deployed on the network.
 Defaults to an existing Minime Factory address for Rinkeby and Mainnet.
+Defaults to `0xA29EF584c389c67178aE9152aC9C543f9156E2B3` on Mainnet and `0xad991658443c56b3dE2D7d7f5d8C68F339aEef29` on Rinkeby.

 ### dao token change-controller